Virginia Plaintiffs' Medical Malpractice Lawyers

 Our experience matters.

-Here’s reality: Medical errors are the third leading cause of death in the United States.
-Such errors cause millions of injuries, sometimes quite devastating ones.
-It can and does happen to anyone, even doctors getting treatment themselves.
+Here’s the reality: Medical errors are the third leading cause of death in the United States.
+Such errors cause millions of injuries, often quite devastating ones.
+It can and does happen to anyone, even doctors receiving treatment themselves.
 No matter how meticulous and informed you are, the risk is always there.

 If this happens to you or a family member, what do you do?

 Frankly, distasteful though it may seem, you may need to consider a medical malpractice lawsuit.
 For the sake of you or your family, it would be imprudent not to do so, but we also know that it’s not an easy call.

 We handle medical malpractice cases – and we are good at it - but we are not anti-physician.

 We will not take a case unless we are convinced that there was negligence by a healthcare provider which caused a genuine harm.
 We understand quite well that not all bad outcomes are the product of medical errors.
 Treatments have complications, sometimes serious ones.
 We know that doctors didn’t cause the condition they were trying to treat.
 But too many times we have seen good families – successful people who have done everything right - confronting a disaster because their healthcare provider did not provide the proper care.

 When it comes to medical malpractice cases, Rawls Law Group is very different from other firms.
 For over 30 years, Brewster Rawls defended doctors and other healthcare providers in every corner of Virginia.
 Some of those doctors remain connected with him.
 A few years ago, Brewster refocused his practice on representing injured patients.
 This move did not happen because of disillusionment with doctors and other healthcare providers.
 He got tired of dealing with the insurance companies involved in malpractice suits, finding their conduct was often unfair to all involved, the injured patients, the doctors they claimed to be protecting, and the lawyers they retained.